eProsima/Fast-DDS-monitor/docs/rst/ros/jazzy/jazzy.rst

 To easily inspect the structure of the DDS network created, open the *Domain View* in the :ref:`chart_panel_index`.
 In this tab, we can see a graph describing the structure of our network: our single Host contains our single User, which in turn contains both our Processes, each containing a number of DataReaders and DataWriters.
-We can see a number of Topics, presented as vertical gery lines, related to the code of the listener and talker.
+We can see a number of Topics, presented as vertical gray lines, related to the code of the listener and talker.
 Only one of them, :code:`rt/chatter`, relates two entities, a DataWriter and a DataReader: this is the Topic that is being used to exchange information.